Anita Augspurg: Biography

 At the turn of the century, Augspurg campaigned for women's rights in the German Civil Code: she brought together her political friends, Minna Cauer and Marie Raschke, producing petitions on the new marriage and family law, which was only partially effective.
 Augspurg published a sensational "Open Letter" in 1905, in which she appealed for change to the then prevailing patriarchal marriage law to enable entry into "free marriage", in defiance of state-approved marriage.
 This was interpreted as a call to boycott marriage and brought a storm of indignation.

 During this time, following the radical split from the conservative women's organisations, many women considered radical women's suffrage as a priority.
 Augspurg and her partner Lida Gustava Heymann worked together on the board of the Association of Progressive Women's Organizations.
 They formed an association for women's suffrage in Hamburg (1902) and in Bavaria (1913).
 From 1907 Augspurg contributed to Zeitschrift für Frauenstimmrecht, and was represented in 1919 in the magazine Die Frau im Staat, in which feminist, radical democratic and pacifist positions were published.

 During the First World War Augspurg and Heymann held illegal gatherings in their Munich apartment.
-They participated in the International Congress of Women in The Hague, Netherlands, in April 1915, which led to the founding in 1919 of the Women's International League for Peace and Freedom (IFFF), of which Heymann was Vice President.
+They participated in the International Congress of Women in The Hague, Netherlands, in April 1915, which led to the founding in 1919 of the Women's International League for Peace and Freedom (IFFF), of which Heymann was vice president.
 They found a common anti-war ground with the Independent Social Democrats, which had split off from the Social Democratic Party.
 In this context, their former differences with Socialist women such as Clara Zetkin became less important.
 Augspurg collaborated with Kurt Eisner, and after the proclamation of the Weimar Republic in 1918, became a member of the provisional Landtag of Bavaria.
-In following elections they soon ran on the list of Independent Social Democrats, but gained no mandate.
+In the following elections, they soon ran on the list of Independent Social Democrats but gained no mandate.

-Until 1922 a JD did not enable women to practise law in Germany, but new equality legislation under the Weimar Constitution finally allowed Augspurg to practise.
+Until 1922, a JD did not enable women to practise law in Germany, but new equality legislation under the Weimar Constitution finally allowed Augspurg to practise.
 Since other women had obtained a JD before her, especially in Zürich, Freiburg, Munich, or Leipzig (Johanna von Evreinov), references to her as Germany's first woman lawyer are erroneous.